New Years is the time we clearly demonstrate just how undedicated and aimless we really are!

 Those without goals, more often than not, find themselves directionless, relying mostly on things like luck.
 Goal-Setting is only the first step.
 Constant Goal-Review is the activity that ensures Goal-Achievement and Success!

-Paul Shearstone MACP, NLP/CCP, is a recognized expert on Sales and Persuasion, a Speaker and Author of several books including, “Up Your Income!
-Solution Selling for Profitability”.
-He is a twice-certified Coaching Practitioner, Neuro Linguistic Programing (NLP) Therapist and, Psychotherapeutic Counsellor.
+Paul Shearstone MACP, NLP/CCP, is a recognized expert on Sales and Persuasion, a Speaker, Amazon #1 Best Selling Author, twice-certified Life & Business Coaching Practitioner, Neuro Linguistic Programing (NLP) Therapist and, Psychotherapeutic Counsellor.